 Frequently Asked Questions

-Can I substitute zucchini with other vegetables?
+Can I substitute the cheese?

 How do I know when the zucchini is done?

-Can I make these zucchini boats ahead of time?
+Can I prepare these ahead of time?

-What can I do with leftover filling?
+What can I serve with these zucchini boats?

 💬 Tried this recipe?
 Leave a comment and rating below!